linpengcheng/PurefunctionPipelineDataflow/README.md

         by the warehouse scheduler to the data that has been checked to meet the standard.
       - The output data of each workshop (pure function, pipeline) is checked by the warehouse and saved after meeting the standard.
-      - The workshops are independent, short, logically simple, clear, they do not interact with each other, only with the warehouse, which guarantees simplicity, correctness and high efficiency.
+      - The workshops are independent, short, logically simple, clear, linearly scalable, they do not interact with each other, only with the warehouse, which guarantees simplicity, correctness and high efficiency.
-      - Replace "the complex and chaotic m*n object interactive network" with "1:n One scheduler for global scheduling and optimization of all workshops.".
+      - Replace "the complex and chaotic m*n object interactive network" with "1:n One scheduler for global scheduling and optimization of all workshops(pure function, pipeline).".

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed